Polyura schreiber

 Photo taken at Lamnamkok National Park, Chiang Rai, Thailand.
 740m a.s.l.

-Synonyms: Eriboea schreiber
+Synonyms: Eriboea schreiber, Eulepis schreiber

 Taxonomy: Animalia - Arthropoda - Insecta - Lepidoptera - Nymphalidae - Charaxinae - Polyura - schreiber